mitsuba-renderer/mitsuba3/README.md

 ## Main Features

 - **Differentiation**: misuka is a differentiable renderer, meaning that it can compute derivatives of the entire simulation with respect to input parameters such as material properties, emitter and receiver positions, and scene geometry.
-It implements [Time-Resolved Path Replay Backpropagation](1) for efficient gradient estimation.
+It implements [Time-Resolved Path Replay Backpropagation][1]for efficient gradient estimation.

 - **Cross-platform**: misuka has been tested on Linux (``x86_64``), macOS (``arm64``), and Windows (``x86_64``).